min2ha/ukwa-site/content/target/49280/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Jeremy Corbyn: Clive Lewis quitting not a disaster

 The resignation of shadow business secretary Clive Lewis to vote against the Brexit bill was "not a disaster", Labour leader Jeremy Corbyn said.